amakhlin/CarND-Behavioral-Cloning-Project/README.md

-![Right Perturbation in the Middle of the Bridge](images/perturb.gif)
-* "Perturbation in the Midle of the Bridge*
+![Right Perturbation in the Middle of the Bridge](images/perturb.gif) *Perturbation in the Midle of the Bridge*

 ## Training